Brett-Kennedy/FeatureSelection_-Experimental-/README.md

         able to work.

     metric: metric used to evaluate the validation set.
-        This can be any metric supported by scikit-learn.
+        This can be any metric supported by scikit-learn.This uses MCC by default, which is a less-commonly used, but effective metric for classification.
+It has the advantage of simplicity in that it balances FP, FN, TP and TN, and in that requires no parameters.

     metric_args: arguments used for the evaluation metric.
         For example, with F1_score, this may include the averaging method.